dnkmmr69420/nix-portable-utils/nix-portable-export-utility/README.md

 # Nix Portable Export Utility

-# Warning: DO NOT USE.
-THIS DOES NOT WORK THAT WELL.
-USE [NIX-ALIAS](https://github.com/dnkmmr69420/nix-portable-utils/tree/main/nix-alias) INSTEAD

 ## About

-This is very buggy

 Nix portable export utility is a very simple bash script program that creates shortcuts to run commands through nix-shell